snap-one/docs-driverworks-api/source/includes/36_variable/_10-RegisterVariableListener.md

 ## RegisterVariableListener

 Function called from a DriverWorks driver to set a listener on a particular device’s variable.
-When a listener is set on a variable, whenever the variable changes, the Lua OnWatchedVariableChanged call is called.
+When a listener is set on a variable, whenever the variable changes, the Lua [OnWatchedVariableChanged][1] call is called.

 ###### Available from 1.6.0.